 Alpha Lipoic Acid is such a powerful antioxidant because it is both water- and fat-soluble, so it fights free radicals in just about every tissue in the body.
 It can also recharge other antioxidants — like skin care staples Vitamin C and Glutathione — after they’ve donated their extra electrons.
 Alpha Lipoic Acid skin care products benefit you by mitigating the cascading damage caused by free radicals in the skin.

 “ALA protects polyunsaturated fats from free radical damage, preventing oxidized fats, lipid peroxides, from forming,” says Mills, LE, A.A.
 Kin.
-“Cigarette smoke for instance, causes degenerative affects on the skin.
+“Cigarette smoke for instance, causes degenerative effects on the skin.
 Alpha Lipoic Acid can mitigate those injuries through antioxidant pathways.
 If these changes can occur with damaged skin, think of the changes that can occur in a healthy epidermis when Alpha Lipoic Acid is used as a prophylactic.”

 In the epidermis, the outer layer of the skin, free radicals can accumulate from exposure to sunlight.
 In a 2000 study, dermatologist Nicholas Perricone, MD, found that topical Alpha Lipoic Acid skin cream helped the appearance of sun-damaged skin.
 Wrinkles and loss of skin firmness starts in the dermis, the middle layer of the skin because that’s where the collagen is.
 And free radicals aren’t the only threat to this important structural protein.